dc4eu/educational-pilot/README.md

 - **[EAA Characterisation](./sectorial-eaa-catalogue/EAA_Characterisation.md)**: Characterisation of an Electronic Attestation of Attributes (EAA).

-- **[User journeys](./user-journeys/)**: Provided user journeys to demonstrate cross-border interaction, ready-to go infrastructure, and foundation to extend/provide more user journeys and/or EAAs
+- **[User journeys](./user-journeys/)**: Provided user journeys to demonstrate cross-border interaction, ready-to go infrastructure, and foundation to extend/provide more user journeys and/or EAAs.

 - **[Scenarios](./scenarios/README.md)**: A scenario within DC4EU, details the elements each piloting agent must provide to characterise, execute, and monitor user journeys in alignment with governance, technical, and reporting requirements.